 Limited-incision – this works best if you have loose skin in the lower inner arm but not too much fat.
 It uses a minimal incision in a crescent shape under the armpit.
 With this technique, your scar will be hidden under the armpit.

 Extended – this technique is similar to the standard technique but can include the area along the side of the chest.
 The incision extends from the elbow to the armpit and into the side of the chest.
 As you can imagine, this technique results in the maximum amount of scarring.
 Often, your surgeon will use either the limited incision or standard techniques to avoid lengthy scarring wherever possible.

 What are the Benefits of Arm Lift Surgery?

 If you are at your target weight but left with excess underarm skin, it can really affect your confidence.
 Sometimes it feels like no matter what you do or eat, you can’t seem to improve the contours of your arms.
 Benefits of an arm lift include:

 At Harley Clinic, your surgeon will discuss your treatment and recovery plan with you.
 You will need a few weeks to recover fully and properly heal from your procedure.
 You will feel sore following your surgery.
 Start walking as soon as you can after your surgery but avoid strenuous movement.

 Don’t drive in the first 24 hours.
 Most people don’t drive until 10 days after surgery.
 If you work a desk job or something with minimal movement, you can return to work in a week.
 You may need a couple more weeks to recover for jobs that require a lot more movement.

 In about one to two weeks, you should be able to use your arms for household activities such as cooking and cleaning.
-Avoid physical activity and exercise until six to eight weeks after the procedure.
+Avoid physical activity and exercise until 6 weeks after the procedure.